Simplify3D™ and the Flashforge

 This page will help you set up your new Flashforge Creator Printer to use the All-In-One 3D printing software by Simplify3D™ (the same process can also be applied to the Wanhao Duplicator 4 or other MakerBot style printers).

 The printer comes with an integrated LCD interface as well as an onboard SD card.
 Make sure to read the Flashforge User Manual that comes with the printer.
 This describes the unboxing and final assembly including installing the filament guide tube and filament spool holder.
-The manual can also be accessed using this link.

 Final Hardware Checks